Sunflowers (Nolde)

 Sunflowers is an oil-on-canvas painting by the German-Danish painter Emil Nolde, created in 1926.
-It was the first in a series of works featuring sunflowers, and also the first of more than fifty oil paintings on the same subject in Nolde's oeuvre.
+It was the first in a series of works featuring sunflowers, and also the first of more than fifty oil paintings on the same subject.
 It is now held in the Nolde Stiftung Seebüll.

 Description

 The dimensions of the painting are 72 cm by 90 cm, and it is signed on the lower right edge of the canvas.
 It depicts three sunflower blooms in strong yellow tones with leaves and stems seen from the front, showing only the upper half of the plants.
 Phlox plants with flowers in shades of yellow and red are depicted in the lefthand third of the image.
 Below the high horizon line, an undifferentiated dark brown earth tone forms the background; above the horizon some clouds and blue sky can be seen.
 The comparatively somber colors that define a large part of the painting area are striking.